brajeshwar/brajeshwar.github.io/_posts/2008/2008-08-23-download-series-aa-equity-financing-documents-from-y-combinator.md

----
-layout: post
-title: Download Series AA Equity Financing Documents from Y Combinator
+# Download Series AA Equity Financing Documents from Y Combinator
----

 Y Combinator and Wilson Sonsini Goodrich & Rosati announced the <a href="http://ycombinator.com/seriesaa.html">Series AA Equity Financing Documents</a>.
 Their goal is to make angel funding rounds for startups easier for both sides.